Airbus: Defence and Space

-The Airbus Military division, which manufactured tanker, transport and mission aircraft; Airbus Helicopters, the world's largest helicopter supplier; Astrium, provided systems for aerial, land, naval and civilian security applications including Ariane, Galileo and Cassidian.
-Through Cassidian, EADS was a partner in the Eurofighter consortium as well as in the missile systems provider MBDA.
+The Airbus Military division, which manufactured tanker, transport, and mission aircraft; Airbus Helicopters, the world's largest helicopter supplier; Astrium, provided systems for aerial, land, naval, and civilian security applications, including Ariane, Galileo, and Cassidian.
+Through Cassidian, EADS was a partner in the Eurofighter consortium as well as in the MBDA missile systems manufacturer.

 Helicopters

 Airbus Helicopters, formerly known as Eurocopter, is a helicopter manufacturing and support company.